-- Purchases by charitable organizations are exempt from sales and use taxes if the goods (a) or services are used exclusively in the conduct of the charitable organization's regular charitable functions and activities.
+Purchases by charitable organizations are exempt from sales and use taxes if the goods (a) or services are used exclusively in the conduct of the charitable organization's regular charitable functions and activities.
 Purchases must be made directly from the organization's funds and, for purchases over one-hundred dollars, must be made with a check or credit card issued in the organization's name.
 Purchases made with funds other than the organization's own funds or purchases made with a charitable organization's funds but reimbursed by someone who is not a qualified charitable organization are not exempt from sales or use tax.
-Whenever a charitable organization purchases tangible personal property (such as cards, food, cars, religious articles, etc.) that is to be transferred to anyone else for personal use and all or part of the price of the goods is recouped from the user through direct payment, donation or games of chance (but not including a sale), the organization's exempt status does not apply and sales tax must be paid to the vendor by the exempt organization.
-If such purchases are made outside Colorado or in Colorado without payment of Colorado sales tax, the tax must be paid directly to the Department by the organization. - (i) Examples. - (A) A purchase made on behalf of a charitable organization with a credit card issued in the name of an individual is not exempt. - (B) An educational charitable organization's purchase of computers is not exempt if the computers are given to members of the organization who use the computers for their own personal use or who reimburse the organization. - (C) An educational institution's purchase of athletic equipment or uniforms is not exempt from sales and use tax if the educational institution is reimbursed for the equipment or uniforms from students or their families.
+Whenever a charitable organization purchases tangible personal property (such as cards, food, cars, etc.) that is to be transferred to anyone else for personal use and all or part of the price of the goods is recouped from the user through direct payment, donation or games of chance (but not including a sale), the organization's exempt status does not apply and sales tax must be paid to the vendor by the exempt organization.
+If such purchases are made outside Colorado or in Colorado without payment of Colorado sales tax, the tax must be paid directly to the Department by the organization.

-(b) Veterans' Organizations.
+(i) Examples.

+- (A) A purchase made on behalf of a charitable organization with a credit card issued in the name of an individual is not exempt. - (B) An educational charitable organization's purchase of computers is not exempt if the computers are given to members of the organization who use the computers for their own personal use or who reimburse the organization. - (C) An educational institution's purchase of athletic equipment or uniforms is not exempt from sales and use tax if the educational institution is reimbursed for the equipment or uniforms from students or their families. - (b) Veterans' Organizations.
 Purchases by veterans' organizations that are registered under section 501(c)(19) of the Internal Revenue Code are exempt only if the goods are used for a special event, meeting, or other function that is not part of the organization's regular activities in Colorado.
 The Department does not issue an exemption certificate to veterans' organizations.
 Instead, veterans' organizations must apply for a special event license for each special event or function.
 Veterans' organizations make exempt purchases by presenting the special events license to the vendor.
-Sales by veterans' organizations are not exempt from sales tax.
+Because veterans' organizations are only a charitable organization when sponsoring a special event, meeting, or other function so long as such event, meeting, or function is not part of the organization's regular activities in this state and because the occasional sales exemption requires that the funds be used in the regular course of the organization's charitable activities, sales by veterans' organizations do not qualify for the occasional sales exemption.